 Oatman is a boom town with a history dating back to the 1860s.
-Discovery of rich ore body ore in 1915 brought on a gold rush that lasted 10 years.
-The town attracting miners and prospectors from far and wide and grew to a population of over 3,500 residents.
-In 1924 the towns main mine shut down.
+The Discovery of rich ore body ore in 1915 brought on a gold rush that lasted 10 years.
+The town attracted miners and prospectors from far and wide and grew to over 3,500 residents.
+In 1924 the town’s main mine shut down.
 Some mining continued until 1944 when the last mines closed.

 Things to do in Oatman Ghost Town

 When driving into Oatman Ghost Town, you notice the wild burros; they are everywhere.
 Descendants of the pack animals used by prospectors in the 1800s, the wild burros of Arizona have found a home in Oatman.
 Feeding is discouraged even though most of the donkeys are friendly.
 Many of them have been given names by the townfolk, but caution is advised when approaching the burros they have been known to nip.

 Oatman Ghost Town is known for being a wild west town, and what better way to experience the Wild West than to witness a shootout in the middle of the street.
 Held at noon and 3:30 pm most days, these fun and entertaining cowboy gunfights are not to be missed.
 The shows are free, but the actors do collect donations for local charities.
 Watch out, and don’t get in the way of these cowboys who take their job seriously.

 On Main Street, the Glory Hole Museum is chock full of antiques, memorabilia, and artifacts from Oatman’s past.
 Displays include a bed from the ghost town’s redlight district, desks from the Oatman School, bottles, and mining equipment.
 Built in 1915, the museum building was originally the town’s drugstore.